Multi-label Classification with High-rank and High-order Label Correlations: Experiments

 \subsection{Experimental Settings}

-The hyper parameters of HOMI are set as follows: $\beta=2$, $\gamma=1$, $\lambda=1$, $iter=50$.
-Different value of $s$ is chosen for specific data set.
+The hyper parameters of HOMI are set as follows: $\beta=2$, $\gamma=1$, $\lambda=1$, $iter=100$ and $s=10$\footnote{For emotions and bibtex, $s$ is set to be 2.}.
 Following \cite{yu2021multiwrgweg}, five-fold cross-validation is performed on each data set, with mean metric and standard deviation recorded.